Q: How many people work for Phillips Home Repair?

 Q: I called and left you a message and I never heard back.
 What’s the deal?

-A: The short answer: I am a better handyman than receptionist.
-The long answer: I stopped answering my phone because more than half of my calls are from telemarketers.
+A: I stopped answering my phone years ago because more than half of my calls are from telemarketers.
 I prefer to work through email for new clients, but once we are acquainted, I will save your number and answer your calls.

 Q: Will you barter?